veddox/monarch-arena/README.md

 To create displays and animations, import the `arena` and `shape` modules.
 Use `arena.set_mode()` to choose a mode.
 Write a function that does what you want, then pass this function to `arena.run()` for safe execution.
-For more details, read the API documentation or see the examples in `house.py` and `landscape.py`.
+For more details, read the API documentation in `API.md` or see the examples in `house.py` and `landscape.py`.

+The scripts can simply be executed from the commandline with `./<scriptname>.py` (Each individual script also has its usage and options documented in the source code.)

 **IMPORTANT:** If you are running this on a Raspberry Pi, delete the `RPi` directory and the `dotstar.py` module.
 These are mockups used during